carlesgutierrez/ButtonsGridExample/README.md

 -------------------
 WIP
-- I'm having issues to see that dyanmic elements at screeen.
+- I'm having issues to see that dyanmic elements